Make Your Own Eco-Friendly Lavender Rug & Carpet Freshener

 How Does This All-Natural Deodorizer Work?

 The baking soda absorbs odors, moisture, and oils and also helps loosen dirt.
-The lavender oil, which has antiseptic, antifungal, antibacterial, and antiviral properties, takes care of any germs that may be lurking in your carpet.
+The lavender oil, which has antiseptic, antifungal, antibacterial, and antiviral properties, can help take care of any germs that may be lurking in your carpet.

 As a bonus, the lavender essential oil even provides some health benefits while you clean, such as calming the nervous system.
-That means some rest and relaxation after all your cleaning is done!
-Also, because the oil comes directly from the lavender plant, it's environmentally friendly and biodegradable, which is a must for green cleaning.
+That means some rest after all your cleaning is done!
+Also, because the oil comes directly from the lavender plant, it's environmentally-friendly and biodegradable, which is a must for green cleaning.

-Caution!
-It is important that you use essential oils safely.
+You must use essential oils safely.
 If you get essential oils in your eyes, flush with water for 10-15 minutes.
 Consult a doctor if irritation persists.
-If you get essential oils on your skin, wash with soapy warm water.
-One exception: Lavender doesn't harm the skin; in fact, it is often used directly on the skin to treat burns, insect bites, etc.
+If you get essential oils on your skin, wash with warm soapy water.
+One exception: lavender doesn't harm the skin; in fact, it is often used directly on the skin to treat burns, insect bites, etc.

 Halvorson, Christine, and Bot Roda.
 Arm & Hammer Pure Baking Soda: over 100 Helpful Household Hints.
 Publications International, 2009

 Predoi, Daniela, et al. Antimicrobial Activity of New Materials Based on Lavender and Basil Essential Oils and Hydroxyapatite.
 Nanomaterials, vol. 8, no. 5, 2018, p.
 291., doi:10.3390/nano8050291